Affirming the consequent: Additional examples

-There are many places to live in California other than San Diego; however, one can affirm with certainty that "if someone does not live in California" (non-Q), then "this person does not live in San Diego" (non-P).
+There are many places to live in California other than San Diego.
+On the other hand, one can affirm with certainty that "if someone does not live in California" (non-Q), then "this person does not live in San Diego" (non-P).
 This is the contrapositive of the first statement, and it must be true if and only if the original statement is true.